The way we shop has changed forever. In 2019, Amazon Surpassed Walmart as the world’s largest retailer. But this is harder than it sounds:

 Amazon’s A9 Algorithm

-When you talk about SEO, algorithms are going to come up sooner or later.
+When you talk about SEO, you think backlinks, quality content and algorithms.
 For Amazon SEO, the name of the game is the A9 algorithm.
 Marketers aren’t always tech whizzes, so mentioning algorithms can sometimes scare them off.

 Luckily, A9 is actually pretty simple:

 Like Google’s algorithm, the A9 algorithm looks for several factors in product pages to determine the rankings in search results.
 Specifically, these four factors come into play: